brettz9/atyourcommand/README.md

 # Notes I need to clean-up and integrate with the above

-1. Special protocol to optionally invoke desktop files or remote URL files? (as with invoking WebAppFind from filebrowser extended (which can be made folder-aware)); same one to invoke command line?
 1. Ability to invoke web2desktop with a hand-typed (auto-complete prompt) local file and/or URL, respectively!!!! (or auto-create using Execute Builder and then immediately execute)
-1. Allow context menu add-on to also have the ability to send content to web apps (readonly) or, in conjunction with filebrowser-enhanced, right-click a file path (in the FF file browser or as an add-on icon when browsing files) directly to web apps

 # To-dos related to context-aware power-use or web-desktop interaction but beyond current scope of atyourcommand